FM1337/CounterfeitCartidge/story/discover/part-2/README.md

 ![result](https://i.imgur.com/2D2Ic0O.png)
 (sorry for the low quality picture, I lost the original copy)

-Then another kind user came along and dumped their Pokemon Diamond cartridge as well and here are the results for his dump
+Then another kind user named Griffin came along and dumped their Pokemon Diamond cartridge as well and here are the results for his dump
 ### Non-Trimmed
 ![non-trimmed](https://i.imgur.com/ns1XBTu.png)
 ### Trimmed